guvarallo/frontline-airtable-studio-bot/README.md

 # Frontline Airtable + Studio for WhatsApp and Voice Calls

+## Foreword

-## This repository is built on top of the project [Frontline Airtable Serverless Quickstart](https://github.com/twilio-labs/frontline-airtable-serverless-quickstart).
+This repository is built on top of the project [Frontline Airtable Serverless Quickstart](https://github.com/twilio-labs/frontline-airtable-serverless-quickstart).
 To make it easier, I copied their instructions here on this repo and made a few changes to include the features I added.

 ## Overview